Spectral Analysis in Finance Simply Explained

 • Random noise: distributed across higher frequencies

+The simulated returns show oscillations (annual cycles) combined with noise.
 The x-axis represents frequency in Hz, while the y-axis shows the proportion of total variance attributed to each frequency.
 A dominant peak at 1 Hz indicates that annual seasonality explains a significant portion of the total variance.

-However, financial time series often evolve, making spectral analysis less effective for long-term data.
+Financial time series often evolve, making spectral analysis less effective for long-term data.
 Use adaptive methods like wavelet transforms for dynamic behavior.

 Normalized amplitudes are better suited for understanding the contribution of each frequency to the overall variance, making results more intuitive.